 Mr Sivaraman is also a member of Maurice Blackburn’s Diversity and Inclusion Steering Committee and is the Deputy Chair of the Queensland Law Society Employment and Industrial Law Subcommittee.

-Maurice Blackburn’s Board is chaired by former Victorian Premier Steve Bracks, and includes firm Principals Michelle James, Kim Shaw, Rebecca Gilsenan and Martin Hyde as well as non-executive directors Joan Fitzpatrick and Peter Day.
+Maurice Blackburn’s Board is chaired by former Victorian Premier Steve Bracks, and includes firm Principals Michelle James, Kim Shaw, Rebecca Gilsenan and Martin Hyde as well as non-executive director Peter Day.

 Our media team advises and supports Maurice Blackburn lawyers and clients during all forms of media engagement, including video and television appearances, radio, online and print media.

 Please direct media inquiries to email@example.com, or contact team members directly via the phone numbers below.

 Our Canberra office is now closed, but our team continues to serve ACT clients and are available for phone and video appointments.
 If you need legal advice, please call us on 1800 675 346.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.